codac-team/codac/doc/source/installation.rst

 Tubex library
 -------------

 The last sources are available on `the official Tubex development repository <https://github.com/SimonRohou/tubex-lib>`_.
+You can download the files and compile the sources with:

 .. code-block:: none

   git clone https://github.com/SimonRohou/tubex-lib
   cd tubex-lib ; mkdir make ; cd make ; cmake .. ; make

-Or you can use the :code:`build.sh` script with one of the following command lines:
+To build the library, you can also use the :code:`build.sh` script with one of the following command lines:

 .. code-block:: none